alfonsof/azure-python-examples/azurefunctionblobevent/README.md

   The runtime will waiting for a blob event (trigger).

-  You can upload a file to the container and you will get the message with the result.
+  Upload a file to the blob storage container in the storage account.

-  Example:
+  You should see the next message in the log:

   ```bash
   Python blob trigger function processed blob